+a.
+Primary preference shall be given to certified "Indian-owned businesses" where the majority owner(s) are Cherokee citizens:

-- Owned Businesses" where the Majority Owner(s) are Cherokee citizen: - b. second preference to other certified "Indian Owned businesses" and, - c.
-A business may be certified as both an "Indian Owned" and "Major Cherokee Employer" business.
-In this case, such dually certified business would receive preference over other Indian-owned businesses within categories a. and b. above. - d.
-Preference shall be given in the following order: - i.
-First Preference shall be given to Cherokee owned business that are Major Cherokee Employers - ii.
-Second Preference shall go to Cherokee Owned Businesses - iii.
-Third Preference shall go to businesses that are certified as Indian Owned and that are Major Cherokee Employers - iv.
-Final Preference shall go to those businesses that are certified as Indian Owned. - 3.
-Following the preferences in item 2. above, the procurement offices of the Nation shall develop policies to administer to "Locally-Owned businesses" as defined herein.
-In no instance shall this preference degradate or superseded Indian Preference. - 4.
-Any contract awarded to a general contractor may be subcontracted, provided that the Indian Preference requirements herein apply, regardless of the level of subcontracting activity.
-Failure to apply Indian preference to subcontracts shall be deemed by TERO a violation of this act. - 5.
-The Cherokee Nation Administration may create procurement and contracting policies and procedures for application of said preference.
-The Cherokee Nation procurement and/or contracting offices may maintain a list of entities which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws. - 6.
-Nothing shall require the Cherokee Nation to contract with or hire any Indian-owned economic enterprises which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws.
-The Cherokee Nation procurement and/or contracting offices may maintain a list of entities which have previously provided poor performance or unsatisfactory work or which have engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws. - B. In accordance with 8.A.5. of this Act the Procurement offices of the Nation and its entities shall maintain a "Debarment List" which shall be a list of contractors which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws.
-Procurement offices shall develop policies and procedures to define poor performance of a contractor / Employer.
+b.
+Second preference to other certified "Indian-owned businesses" and, c.
+A business may be certified as both an "Indian-owned" and "major Cherokee employer" business.
+In this case, such dually-certified business would receive preference over other Indian-owned businesses within categories a and b above.

+d.
+Preference shall be given in the following order:

+i. first preference shall be given to Cherokee-owned business that are major Cherokee employers;

+ii. second preference shall go to Cherokee-owned businesses;

+iii. third preference shall go to businesses that are certified as Indian-owned and that are major Cherokee employers;

+iv. final preference shall go to those businesses that are certified as Indian-owned.

+3. Following the preferences in paragraph 2 above, the procurement offices of the Nation shall develop policies to administer to "Locally-owned businesses" as defined herein.
+In no instance shall this preference degrade or supersede Indian preference.

+4. Any contract awarded to a general contractor may be subcontracted, provided that the Indian preference requirements herein apply, regardless of the level of subcontracting activity.
+Failure to apply Indian preference to subcontracts shall be deemed by TERO a violation of this act.

+5. Cherokee Nation Administration may create procurement and contracting policies and procedures for application of said preference.
+Cherokee Nation procurement and/or contracting offices may maintain a list of entities which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws.

+6. Nothing shall require Cherokee Nation to contract with or hire any Indian-owned economic enterprises which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws.
+The Cherokee Nation procurement and/or contracting offices may maintain a list of entities which have previously provided poor performance or unsatisfactory work or which have engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws.

+B. In accordance with paragraph 5 of subsection (A) of this section the procurement offices of the Nation and its entities shall maintain a "Debarment List" which shall be a list of contractors which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws.
+The procurement offices shall develop policies and procedures to define poor performance of a contractor/employer.
 Documentation of poor performance must be available and provided to the contractor upon request.
-The Procurement offices shall forward the names of any certified Indian Owned Businesses determined to have poor performances to both the TERO and to the One Stop Business Center for Technical assistance and Improvement. - 1.
-Debarment list, Annual Certification; in compiling the debarment list required by Section 8, Title40 § 1021, B. the TERO Office shall require, on an annual basis, Employers who employ twenty-five (25) employees or more to certify that they are in compliance with applicable state federal and tribal labor and employment laws.
+The procurement offices shall forward the names of any certified Indian-owned businesses determined to have poor performances to both the TERO and to the One-stop Business Center for Technical Assistance and Improvement.

+1. Debarment list, annual certification.
+In compiling the debarment list required by this section, the

+TERO shall require, on an annual basis, employers who employ twenty-five (25) employees or more to certify that they are in compliance with applicable state, federal and tribal labor and employment laws.
 Nothing herein shall impose any new obligation on any employer to comply with said labor and employment laws.

-- 2. The period of Debarment by the TERO shall be for a period of no less than two years. - C. In accordance with Section 24 of this Act, the TERO shall address complaints of violations the Act or TERO Rules, should there be any unresolved violations by Departments of the Nation or its Business entities, the TERO shall issue reports of non-compliance to the Principal Chief, Tribal Council and applicable Boards of Directors.
+2. The period of debarment by the TERO shall be for a period of no less than two (2) years.

+C. In accordance with 40 CNCA § 502, the TERO shall address complaints of violations of the act or TERO rules.
+Should there be any unresolved violations by Departments of the Nation or its Business Entities, the TERO shall issue reports of non-compliance to the Principal Chief, Tribal Council and applicable Boards of Directors.